 After you configure authentication with an operating system password, you can, in addition, configure authentication with a certificate file.
 The user can then authenticate to the Security Gateway with the operating system password or the certificate file.

 To create a new user with OS password authentication

-1. In the Object Explorer (F11), click New > More > User/Identity > User.
+- 1. In the top right corner, click the Objects panel. - 2.
+Click New > More > User/Identity > User.